PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 const resp = await myWalletAccount.watchAsset(myAsset);
 ```
 #### On Wallet side :
-It's recommended to not rely the optional parameters and to recover them from the Starknet network.
+It's recommended to not rely the optional parameters and to recover them from the Starknet network :
 ```typescript
 import { type Abi, Contract, RpcProvider } from "starknet";
 const myProvider = new RpcProvider({nodeUrl: nodeUrlOfCurrentNetwork});